tresoldi/dafsa/README.md

   - Refined minimization method, which repeated until completion or can be skipped
   - Added some examples in the resources, also used for test data
+  - Added code for Daciuk's packages as an extra directory

 Version 0.1: